 As it is known, money laundering is the crime of obtaining money obtained illegally.
 Corrupt anti-money laundering regimes in countries allow criminals and terrorist financiers to use their financial gains to expand their criminal pursuits and encourage illegal activities such as corruption and drug trafficking.
 Although money laundering and terrorist financing can occur in any country, it has particularly significant economic and social consequences for developing countries.

-Also, money laundering has significant economic and social consequences for countries with fragile financial systems because they are also susceptible to disruptions from such effects.
-On the other hand, an effective framework for anti-money laundering (AML) and combating the financing of terrorism (CFT) has significant benefits for a country both locally and internationally.
+Also, money laundering has significant economic and social consequences for countries with fragile financial systems because they are also susceptible to disruptions from such impacts.
+On the other hand, a practical framework for anti-money laundering (AML) and combating the financing of terrorism (CFT) has significant benefits for a country both locally and internationally.

 The Economic Cost of Money Laundering